 But she didn’t give up.
 In 2012, she returned to college to earn a Master’s Certificate in Creative Writing at the Nora Roberts’ School of Romance Writing at McDaniel College.
 Working under the mentorship of NYT Bestseller and former high school English teacher Jenny Crusie, Jeanne wrote a paranormal romance that went on to win the 2015 RWA® Golden Heart®.

-The Demon Always Wins, the first book of her Touched by a Demon trilogy of paranormal romances, will release in September 2018.
+The Demon Always Wins, the first book of her Touched by a Demon trilogy of paranormal romances, debuted in September 2018.

 Kay was born and raised in Wisconsin, where long, cold winters and short, hot summers are conducive to reading.
 By the second grade, she’d written a fan fiction of Goldilocks and the Three Bears.
 In the fifth grade, she shelved her book about a talking crow after she got stuck in the sagging middle.
 This event was her first realization that conflict would be her narrative downfall.